amplience/dc-sample-blog-nextjs/MIGRATION.md

 - Search Indexes
 - Content Delivery 2

+### Prevent builds during migration

+- Disable the Netlify webhook to prevent the blog from being built during the migration process.

 ### Create and configure index

 Ensure that you have setup and configured a search index by following [README.md](README.md) sections `Creating a production search index for your published blog-posts`,